kedNalatacId/alttp_sm_combo_randomizer_rom/README.md

 You can look at example.json for a breakdown of all the options.

+This assembly can be used for either SMZ3 or SMR with keycards

+TODO: new keycards haven't yet been imported here... still using old keycards...

 -----

 A number of changes have occurred between Tewtal's original version and here.